Report all injuries, minor to serious, to Protective Services.

 - Brief description of the patient (sex, age, known medical conditions)

-- Whether medically qualified personnel (RN or MD) are present and attending
+- If medically qualified personnel (RN or MD) are present and attending

 - If 911 has already been called

 Protective Services Communications Officers are prepared to initiate appropriate emergency responses.
 Officers will be dispatched to all reports of illness or injury on campus.
 We make every effort to have a Response Officer-EMT on duty throughout the week.
 Protective Services’ mobile units carry equipment and supplies that may be needed to address many situations of this type, including first-aid kits, portable defibrillators, and NARCAN.

 If appropriate, in the judgment of response personnel, Protective Services’ mobile units may be used to transport persons who suffer from less serious illness or injury to BarnesCare for treatment.
 If the services of the St. Louis Fire Department, Bureau of Emergency Medical Services, St. Louis Metropolitan Police Department, or other agency are required, they will be notified promptly.

 If an employee needs medical care for a traumatic or life-threatening injury, the Charles F. Knight Emergency and Trauma Center at Barnes-Jewish Hospital is the authorized treatment facility.